souzaramon/ts-template-nodejs/README.md

 # boilerplate-nodejs-interview

-> A simple starter template to write some nodejs code questions
+> A simple starter template to write some nodejs interview questions

 ### How it works